 Nominations will be reviewed by a committee comprised of the Director of External Fellowships and a standing committee of faculty.
-Awardees will be notified by November 28, 2016 for the fall competition, and March 17, 2017 for the spring competition.
+Every effort will be made to notify applicants by November 30, 2019 for the fall competition, and March 29, 2020 for the spring competition.
 The Graduate School will issue payment directly to the awardees.

 For further information or questions, please e-mail GSASGradResearch@georgetown.edu.